-If you are trying to get more trials in your speech sound sessions but want to keep your students motivated to practice, check out this free articulation game!
+If you are trying to get more trials in your speech sound sessions but want to keep your students motivated to practice, there are some fun articulation games free to you!
 Nothing makes a speech therapy session drag more than when students complain that they must practice their sounds repeatedly.
-It can’t be just me that has had this happen in their speech room.
+It can’t be just me who has had this happen in their speech room.

 Finding activities and games that keep your kids motivated to practice over and over again can be tricky when you have a heavy articulation and phonology caseload.